Farleigh, Surrey

-Farleigh is a village in the civil parish of Chelsham and Farleigh in the Tandridge District of Surrey, England.
+Farleigh, sometimes spelled Farley, is a village and former civil parish, now in the parish of Chelsham and Farleigh in the Tandridge district of Surrey, England.
 It is located in the North Downs AONB and the Metropolitan Green Belt, 4.5 mi south east of Croydon, 13.4 mi south of London and 25 mi WNE of Surrey's county town, Guildford.

 History

 Early history

 Farleigh lay within the Anglo-Saxon feudal division of Tandridge hundred.

 Farleigh appears in Domesday Book of 1086 as the manor of Ferlega.
 It was held by Robert de Wateville from Richard Fitz Gilbert (de Clare and de Tonbridge).
 Its domesday assets were: hide; 2 ploughs, 1 ox, to its overlords per year rendering £3.
 Judging by the style of the western doorway of St Mary's Church, a date about the close of the 11th century is indicated, at least for the building of the first stone church.
 The present building is of field flints, with the original rough yellow plaster or mortar coat outside, and with dressings of local firestone and inside a little caen stone.

 In the 13th century the manor belonged to Walter de Merton, who founded Merton College, Oxford and settled his property in Farleigh upon the new society.
 The living is a discharged rectory which gives rise to chancel repair liability on the holders of Merton College's land.
 The church is on an elevated site, and consists of a body and chancel only, with no tower.
 Charles I in 1634 confirmed the rights of the manor with the advowson and certain woods called Farley Parks, Farley Frith, Popletwood and Hedgegroves.